 Are there resources to define the terminology used in this data release?

-At the bottom of this page are The National Cancer Institute’s comprehensive dictionary of clinical terms, as well as definitions of some common genomic terms.
+At the bottom of this page are The National Cancer Institute’s comprehensive dictionary of clinical terms.

 Why are some attributes “Unknown” for some cases and not for others?